Empowering micro and small businesses with a personalized dashboard featuring easy-to-use widgets for tracking, quoting, and managing shipments.

-UX/UI design lead, Contextual Research & User Research, User testing | MS-HCI Program Course Project Industry Sponsor: UPS (Clients: Sean Perryman, Hayoung Woo) |
+UX/UI design lead, Contextual Research & User Research, Design Evaluation | School project sponsored by UPS JEDI Team (Clients: Sean Perryman, Hayoung Woo) |

 After creating user accounts, we developed a user guide for the main dashboard.
 It explains key features, including interactive widgets, and provides step-by-step instructions on tasks such as replacing, resizing, and relocating widgets.
-This guide is especially helpful for MSE owners with limited technology experience.
+This guide is especially helpful for MSE owners with limited technology experience.>

 The default view of the dashboard prioritizes essential functions, with interactive widget sizes and locations tailored to MSEs' common shipping priorities.
 This design ensures that users can easily perform and understand their shipping activities without additional steps.